 We are on the precipice of entering a post-antibiotic era, when a scraped knee or common infection may prove deadly for an otherwise healthy individual.
 Existing antibiotics are losing efficacy due to widespread antibiotic-resistant "superbugs".
 If no significant action is taken by 2050, superbugs will kill more people than cancer and diabetes combined and result in 300 million premature deaths (Review on AMR).
 Although the United Nations calls this "the greatest and most urgent global risk," pharmaceutical companies have shifted away from developing new antibiotics in favor of more lucrative ventures.
-Formulated at Yale University in 2012 by Jo Handelsman, the Small World Initiative™ (SWI) is addressing this worldwide health threat through innovative and inspiring science curriculum.
+Formulated at Yale University, the Small World Initiative® (SWI) is addressing this worldwide health threat through innovative and inspiring science curriculum.
 SWI centers around an introductory biology course in which students perform hands-on field and laboratory research on soil samples in the hunt for new antibiotics.
 This is particularly relevant as over two thirds of antibiotics come from soil bacteria or fungi.

-Over the past four years, SWI has grown rapidly to include 185 participating schools across 35 US states, Puerto Rico, and 12 countries.
-Read our latest press release from SWI President Erika Kurt on how students from around the world are joining forces to tackle the antibiotic crisis through SWI's novel crowdsourcing approach.
+Since its inception, SWI has grown rapidly to include more than 275 participating schools across 41 US states and 14 countries.
+Read our press release from SWI President and CEO Erika Kurt on how students from around the world are joining forces to tackle the antibiotic crisis through SWI's novel "crowdsourcing" approach.
 If you are interested in sponsoring our important work, please Contact Us.
 To learn more about our work and the antibiotic crisis, please click here.

-If you are interested in bringing the Small World Initiative to your institution, please check out our resources for prospective instructors and consider submitting an application (available here under "Apply to Teach SWI").
-The 4th edition of the Small World Initiative's course materials (Small World Initiative: A Research Guide to Microbial and Chemical Diversity and Small World Initiative: Research Protocols) may be ordered from XanEdu here or directly from Amazon Prime here.
+If you are interested in bringing the Small World Initiative® to your institution, please check out our resources for prospective instructors and consider submitting an application to apply to teach here.
+The latest edition of the Small World Initiative's course materials (Small World Initiative: A Research Guide to Microbial and Chemical Diversity and Small World Initiative: Research Protocols) may be ordered from XanEdu here or directly from Amazon Prime here.
 Should you have any other questions, please Contact Us.